What is World Liberty Financial USD (USD1)?

 TLDR

-World Liberty Financial USD (USD1) is a U.S. dollar-pegged stablecoin designed as a digital dollar for secure transactions and decentralized finance (DeFi), launched in March 2025 and backed by regulated reserves.
+World Liberty Financial USD (USD1) is a U.S. dollar-pegged stablecoin designed for institutional use, launched in March 2025 by the Trump-linked World Liberty Financial (WLFI) project.

 Deep Dive